Alfie Devine: International career

 Devine represented England at under-16 level, playing at the Sportchain AGS Cup in December 2019; the tournament was won by Spain, but he was named player of the tournament.
 On 2 September 2021, Devine made his debut for the England U19s during a 2–0 victory over Italy U19s at St. George's Park.
 On 17 June 2022, Devine was included in the U19 squad for the 2022 UEFA European Under-19 Championship.
 He scored in their opening group game against Austria.
 He started in the final as England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.
 Devine made his England U20 debut during a 2–0 win over Germany in Manchester on 22 March 2023.
 On 10 May 2023, he was included in the England squad for the 2023 FIFA U-20 World Cup.
 He scored in a group stage victory over Uruguay and their only goal in the round of 16 elimination against Italy.

 Devine was drafted in to train with the senior team in September 2023, as he and Bashir Humphreys replaced injured duo Bukayo Saka and Levi Colwill.

 Style of play

-Devine is an attacking midfielder with excellent technical skills, such as dribbling and close control.
+Devine is a midfielder with excellent technical skills, such as dribbling and close control.
 He has good set piece skills and can finish with both feet.
 Manager José Mourinho said he "[has] an instinct to appear in finishing zones and to score goals".